kendrickcc/odm-aws-wf1/README.md

 ### Configuration

 1. Generate a new SSH key.
 I suggest renaming the private key to have a `.pem` extension.
 This will help keep keys more easily identified going forward.
 Once the public key is generated, update the file `variables.tf` for the `pub_key` name.
 Then copy the public key contents to `odmSetup.yaml` for `ssh_authorized_keys`.
 Again, this is not an ideal way to manage the public key.
+2. Upload the public key to AWS under EC2 - Key Pairs.
-2. Review the `variables.tf` data and adjust.
+3. Review the `variables.tf` data and adjust.
 For example, update the repo name, owner and project.
 This information is used to add tags to the resources in AWS and will help with billing.
-3. Verify the AWS region you will be working in.
+4. Verify the AWS region you will be working in.
 Check `webodm.tf` and `variables.tf` to confirm the region.
 Note: For the S3 backend, a variable could not be used.
-4. Verify the instance type size.
+5. Verify the instance type size.
 The build will add a 100 GiB drive to the build, but you will want to select the appropriate vCPU and memory for the job.
 I've added a number of sizes in the `variables.tf` for ease.
 I've not verified all of them.
 Edit as needed.
-5. Check `odmSetup.yaml` and edit the instance build as needed.
+6. Check `odmSetup.yaml` and edit the instance build as needed.
 This is using ***cloud-init***.
-6. Commit all changes back to the repository.
+7. Commit all changes back to the repository.

 ### Plan